Youth Soccer Levels (Complete League Guide)

 • Team.
 Youth divisions like the ECNL are club-based.
 That does not guarantee that the team in your child’s age group is the top team in your area.
 You are better off opting for a top club in the National League than the worst team in ECNL.

 • Risk.
-Always remember that playing in a certain league does not guarantee anything.
+Always remember that playing in a particular league does not guarantee anything.
 Even leagues that send a lot of players to college cannot guarantee your child will be a D1 soccer star.
-Will it still be worth the money and time if your child does not go on to the next level?
+Will it still be worth the money and time if your child does not reach the next level?

 How to play Competitive Youth Soccer?